-1. Understand That Embarrassments Are In The Past
+1. Understand That The Moment Is In The Past

 2. Know That You Don’t Need To Apologize For Feeling Embarrassed

-Sometimes, embarrassing things can lead to feelings of shame.
-And this can potentially make things worse.
-You might even feel the need to apologize because you’re feeling embarrassed, but this usually isn’t necessary.
-For example, most people are going to feel embarrassed if someone walks in on them taking a shower or if they trip in front of a group of people.
-These things just happen, and you didn’t do anything wrong by having an embarrassing reaction to these events.
+Even though they aren’t usually the same, embarrassment can lead to more intense feelings like shame.
+You might sense the need to apologize because you’re feeling embarrassed, but this usually isn’t necessary.
+For example, most people will feel embarrassed if, for instance, someone walks in on them taking a shower or if they trip in front of a group of people.
+These things can happen, and you likely didn’t do anything wrong by having an embarrassing reaction.

-It’s possible that fear could keep you from moving forward after experiencing an embarrassing situation.
-If something embarrassing happens the first time you have an intimate moment with someone, for instance, that may stick with you for a while.
+It’s possible that fear may keep you from moving forward after experiencing an embarrassing situation.
+If something uncomfortable happens the first time you have an intimate moment with someone, for instance, that may impact you for a long time.
 Some people might be afraid of experiencing the same embarrassment again.
-This fear can be a natural response, however, you don’t have to be ruled by it.

 Some people experience embarrassment because they fail to live up to a standard they set for themselves.
-It can be embarrassing to fail, but you don’t have to let your failures be the end of you.
-Learning from your failures has the potential to push you toward greater heights of success.
-Many people have said that you learn more from failures than success stories.
-Knowing this, it’s possible to use the embarrassments of the past to push yourself to greater success.
+Failure may be embarrassing, but you don’t have to let your failures define your self-esteem.
+Learning from your failures may have the potential to push you toward greater success.

-The fear of embarrassment should not hold you back from trying again.
-If you want to move past embarrassment, it’s best to keep living your life.
+The fear of embarrassment should not generally hold you back from living your life and trying again.
 This could mean doing the same thing that embarrassed you in the past.
-You might be concerned about reliving embarrassing moments from the past, but it doesn’t have to be this way.
-Things don’t have to go the same way and even if something does go wrong, it’s possible to keep your head held high.
-If you take the time to learn from your embarrassing moments, then you may even be able to avoid that same mistake in the future.
+You might be concerned about reliving these moments from the past, but things don’t have to go the same way, and even if something does go wrong, it’s possible to emerge with your self-esteem intact.
+If you take the time to learn from your embarrassing moments, you may even be able to avoid them in the future.